ticup/CloudTypes-paper/README.md

 ---------------
 [example-assets/js/angular-cloudtypes.js](https://github.com/ticup/CloudTypes/blob/master/example-assets/js/angular-cloudtypes.js) is an Angularjs module to easily use the Cloud Types client in the AngularJS framework.
 Check out the [Counter](https://github.com/ticup/CloudTypes/blob/master/examples/counter-ng/client) Angularjs implementation to get started and the [Grocery List](https://github.com/ticup/CloudTypes/blob/master/examples/grocery-ng/client) Angularjs implementation for a little more advanced usage + usage of the avbuttons module (lets you easily plug in the online/offline buttons used in the examples).

+<a name="counter-example-ng"></a>g
 ### Counter Example
 Let's remake the counter example using Angular:
-<a name="counter-example-ng"></a>f
 #### Server
 Stays exactly the same.
-As a matter of fact, we just use the server of our non-angular counter example!
+As a matter of fact, we just use the server of our non-angular counter example! (repeated for completeness)

+    var CloudTypes = require('cloudtypes').Server;

+    // create a new CloudTypes server
+    var cloudTypes = CloudTypes.createServer();

+    // Declare our counter
+    cloudTypes.declare('total'  , CloudTypes.CInt);

+    // publish the counter + set up convenience static file server from this path cloudTypes.publish(8080, __dirname);

 #### Client Html